openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 - What impact do these API extensions have on existing SLIs (e.g. scalability, API throughput, API availability)

-  [TODO: Expand] Toggling CEO control values with result in etcd being briefly offline.
+  Toggling CEO control values with result in etcd being briefly offline.
+The transition is almost immediate, though, since the resource agent is watching for the etcd pod to disappear so it can start its replacement.

+  The other potential impact is around reboots.
+There may be a small performance impact when the nodes reboot since they have to leave the etcd cluster and resync etcd to join.

 - How is the impact on existing SLIs to be measured and when (e.g. every release by QE, or automatically in CI) and by whom (e.g. perf team; name the responsible person and let them review this enhancement)

+  The impact of the etcd transition as well as the reboot interactions with etcd are likely compatible with existing SLIs.

 - Describe the possible failure modes of the API extensions.

+  There shouldn't be any failures introduced by adding a new topology.
+  Etcd transitioning from CEO-managed to externally managed should be a one-way switch.
+If it fails, it should result in a failed installation.
+  Similarly, introducing an operator to remediate the fencing agent exists so that we can degrade the operator if the fencing credentials are invalid or if fencing cannot be initialized, leading to a failed installation.
+The special case is if the BMC credentials are rotated.
+Here, the operator's role is to notify the cluster admin that the pacemaker fencing agent is unhealthy.

+  If the administrator fails to remediate this before a fencing operation is required, then manual recovery will be required by SSH-ing to the node.

 - Describe how a failure or behaviour of the extension will impact the overall cluster health (e.g. which kube-controller-manager functionality will stop working), especially regarding stability, availability, performance, and security.

+  As mentioned above, a BMC credential rotation could result in a customer "breaking" pacemaker's ability to fence nodes.
+On its own, pacemaker has no way of communicating this kind of failure to the cluster admin.
+The proposed 2NO resource agent remediation operator could detect this and warn the cluster administrator that action is required.
+Alternatively, RHEL-HA could detect this and immediately respond by turning off etcd for one of the nodes - forcing the cluster into read-only mode until a user manually logs in and restores the fencing agent.
+  To minimize disruption to user workloads, it would be best to avoid leaving the cluster in a read-only state unless we enter a state where fencing would be required for the cluster to recover.

 - Describe which OCP teams are likely to be called upon in case of escalation with one of the failure modes and add them as reviewers to this enhancement.

+  In case of escalation, the most likely team affected outside of Edge Enablement (or whoever owns the proposed topology) is the etcd team because forcing the cluster into a read-only state is the primary mechanism two-node can use to protect against data corruption/loss.

 ## Support Procedures

-See template for guidelines/instructions.

-Describe how to
-- detect the failure modes in a support situation, describe possible symptoms (events, metrics, alerts, which log output in which component)
-- disable the API extension (e.g. remove MutatingWebhookConfiguration `xyz`, remove APIService `foo`)
-  - What consequences does it have on the cluster health?
-  - What consequences does it have on existing, running workloads?
-  - What consequences does it have for newly created workloads?
-- Does functionality fail gracefully and will work resume when re-enabled without risking consistency?
+- Failure logs for pacemaker will be available in the system journal.
+The installer should report these in the case that a cluster cannot successfully initialize pacemaker.
+- A BMC connection failure detected after the cluster is installed can be remediated as long as the cluster is healthy and can be done by updating the CRD for the proposed 2NO resource agent remediation operator.
+- In the case of a failed two-node cluster, there is no supported way of migrating to a different topology.
+The most practical option would be to deploy a fresh environment.

 ## Alternatives

 * MicroShift was considered as an alternative but it was ruled out because it does not support multi-node and has a very different experience than OpenShift which does not match the 2NO initiative which is on getting the OpenShift experience on two nodes

 * 2 SNO + KCP
 [KCP](https://github.com/kcp-dev/kcp/) allows you to manage multiple clusters from a single control-plane, reducing the complexity of managing each cluster independently.